dottjt/nab-analyst-coding-exercise/README.md

 - Make it look waaayyyyyy nicer
 - I know some of the async behaviour is a little flakey, but I didn't have time to look into it
   - An easy fix is to simply implement a button to fetch the data which disables when you click on it, instead of it fetching in real-time since `useEffect` isn't async, but I thought it being in real-time would be cooler.
+  - Implementing something like GraphQL or redux with async state management would have probably solved it as well.